Training Board Hold Systems

 MoonBoard

-Over the years MoonBoard has released multiple unique hold layouts―2016, 2017, 2019, 2020 (Mini)―with each designed for a 25° or 40° wall.
-The holds tend to be small, with the grades starting around V3/V4, which can limit beginners and warm-ups.
-Ben said the initial idea was to cater to “the needs of a small but dedicated group of climbers who understood that a small fixed hold training board was an exceptional strength training tool,” and he couldn’t have been more right.
+Over the years, MoonBoard has released multiple unique hold layouts―2016, 2017, 2019, 2020 (Mini)―with each designed for a 25° or 40° wall and with LED lighting above the holds.
+The 2016 layout, in particular, is regarded as the first commercial LED board on the market.
+Most recently, the company released a new 2024 layout as well as four additional hold sets.
+The holds tend to be small, with the grades starting around V4, which can limit beginners and warm-ups.
+Moon said the initial idea was to cater to “the needs of a small but dedicated group of climbers who understood that a small, fixed hold training board was an exceptional strength training tool,” and that goal is seen in the designs.

-MoonBoard was voted Favorite Homewall Board System in CBJ’s Grip List 2021.
+MoonBoard was voted Favorite Homewall Board System in CBJ’s 2021 Grip List survey and runner-up in 2022 and 2023.
 They also proudly give 1% of all sales to environmental charities.

 “The holds are perhaps the most realistic to outdoor climbing.
 I think the OG yellow holds do the best job simulating some of the nasty holds you have to grab outside.”